Ryan T. Allen

 1. Reach out.
 Contact me and send your resume or CV.

 2. Pick a paper.
-Choose one from the Research page and come in for a conversation about why you liked it and your goals.
+Choose one of my papers from the Research page and come in prepared for a conversation about why you liked it

-3. Volunteer task.
-If it’s a fit and I have capacity, I’ll give you a short data-collection or literature-review task (a few hours).
+4. Volunteer task.
+If it seems like a fit and I have capacity, I’ll give you a short data-collection or literature-review task (a few hours).

-4. Trial period.
-I may then hire you for a one-semester trial — projects plus lab meetings.
+5. Trial period.
+If that goes well for both of us, I may then hire you for a one-semester trial — beginning project work plus lab meetings.

-6. Long-term commitment.
-If both sides agree, you become a full member committed through graduation, so I can count on you and you can help train the next cohort.
-If not a fit, no hard feelings — but I don’t want you to stay without committing.
+7. Long-term commitment.
+If we both agree, you become a full member of the lab committed through graduation so I can count on you and you can help train the next cohort.
+If not a fit, no hard feelings — but I don’t want you to stay without committing

-The biggest requirement, though, is commitment and proactivity.
-You won’t know how to do most of what I ask — I want you to learn how to learn and proactively solve problems.
-My goal is to work with you like a coauthor, not a boss.
+The most important overall requirement is commitment and proactivity.
+You won’t know how to do most of what I ask — I want you to proactively solve problems and “learn how to learn”.
+My goal is to work with you like a coauthor, not a boss that has to tell you every task.
 I’ll give guidance, but you should be the driving force on your projects.

 Work Structure

-Rather than grunt tasks AI can do, I assign you to a specific paper or project — usually paired with another student — and your job is to push it forward, using me for support.
+Rather than assigning just one-off grunt tasks, I would assign you to a specific paper or project — usually paired with another student — and your job is to push it forward, using me for support.
 The ultimate goal of every project is publication in a top-tier academic journal.

 Benefits to Lab Members